-Manufactured by the TAI, the Hürkus can fly up to a speed of 574 kilometers an hour.
+Manufactured by the TAI, the Hürkus (Free Bird) is broadly similar in concept to the Textron AT-6B Wolverine and the Sierra Nevada/Embraer A-29 Super Tucano.
+The aircraft is named after Vecihi Hürkus, a Turkish aviation pioneer and the first Turkish airplane manufacturer.
+The aircraft can fly up to a speed of 574 kilometers an hour.
 It has a maximum stall speed of 143 kilometers an hour in landing configuration.
 The maximum service ceiling of the jet is 10,577 kilometers.
 The Hürkus jet can fly at 15,000 feet for a stretch of four hours and 15 minutes and has a 1,600-horsepower engine.
 The aircraft also has a system for producing oxygen for pilots while flying.
 The aircraft takes its name from Vecihi Hürkus, one of the first civil aviators of the Turkish republican era.

 Development Program contract was signed between the Undersecretariat for Defense Industries and TAI in March 2006.
+Hürkus, the training plane designed by Turkish Aerospace Industries Inc. (TUSAS) was to be added to the inventory by the end of 2015.
 HÜRKUS with day and night mission capability; instrument flight, navigation and formation training phases were realized.
-Under the vision of becoming a "World Brand Aerospace Company" with indigenous products and global competitive power and holding the mission "to lead the development of Turkey's aeropsace industry", TAI aims to leas Turkey to new horizons in aviation in the 21st century.
+The New Generation Basic Trainer “Hürkus” Development Program was launched in March 2006 upon the contract signed between the Undersecretariat for Defense Industries and TAI.
+Production of a total of four prototype aircrafts composed of two aircrafts to be used in flight tests and two aircrafts for the structural tests were planned within the scope of the project.
+As part of the prototype development, production and test activities; the first prototype to be produced was supposed to be the 1st flying prototype, the 2nd prototype would be static aircraft which would tolerate the structural loads, 3rd prototype would be the number 2 flying aircraft and fatigue and damage tests would be performed on the aircraft which would be the 4th prototype.
+Following the contract signed in 2006, the preliminary design of the aircraft was completed within the 2007 – 2008 timeframe and the critical design review was accomplished in the first quarter of 2009.
+Upon the completion of the assembly of the aircraft, the “roll-out ceremony” was realized with the participation of the former Prime Minister Mr. Recep Tayyip Erdogan, on 27th June 2012 and “Hürkus” made its debut.
+Prior to its maiden flight, static robustness, cabin pressure and vibration tests were performed on the aircraft for over a year.
+Under the vision of becoming a "World Brand Aerospace Company" with indigenous products and global competitive power and holding the mission "to lead the development of Turkey's aeropsace industry", TAI aimed to lead Turkey to new horizons in aviation in the 21st century.
 Being Turkey's center of technology in design, development, modernization, manufacturing, integration and life cycle support of integrated aerospace systems, from fixed and rotary wing air platforms to unmanned aerial vehicle and space systems, Turkish Aerospace Industries, Inc. (TAI), was awarded by EASA with the "Design Organization Certificate" for her Trainer Aircraft "HÜRKUS" in July 2012.

 TAI applied EASA in 2007 for Design Organization Certification, which certifies that the aircraft design process was performed within the approved regulations and standards.
 Since then, TAI has successfully passed all the audits that were performed by the specialists of the European and Turkish Authorities, EASA and SHGM, and was awarded with the privilege to design an aircraft complying with international safety regulations.
 This authorization is the first of its kind that has been awarded to Turkey.
 The Certificate confirms that TAI complies with the international standards starting from concept phase to the flight tests till the type certification.
 All approved regulations and standards will form the basis for TAI's future development programs such as Regional Jet or Fighter Jets.